Jasonette/documentation/docs/actions.md

 ---

-**So what if you really want to attach an action to a component, but the componet is NOT at item level?**
+**So what if you really want to attach an action to a component, but the component is NOT at item level?**

 => Use [buttons](/components#button), like this: